Avi-000-Avi/Avi-000-Avi/README.md

 - 🔭 I’m a MERN stack developer.
 - 🌱 I’m currently trying to add TypeScript,Graphql and Apollo too to my stack.
-- 🤔 Currently i have also just started venturing into Blockchain Development.
 - 👯 If you are looking to collaborate with me on something or ask me about anything you can just reach me.
 - 📫 How to reach me: ...[Gmail](atoppo267@gmail.com) [Twitter](https://twitter.com/toppo__avinash)
 - ⚡ Fun fact: ...